LawnchairLauncher/lawnicons/README.md

 ## Supporting

+> [!IMPORTANT]
-Your support powers our efforts: the Lawnchair team's ongoing maintenance and the creation of community-requested icons by [@x9136](https://github.com/x9136).
+> Your support powers our efforts: the Lawnchair team's ongoing maintenance and the creation of community-requested icons by [@x9136](https://github.com/x9136).

 [Support Lawnchair team](https://opencollective.com/lawnchair) • [Support requested icon creation](http://dalink.to/x9136)